Leviticus 1 – The Burnt Offering

 Now the LORD called to Moses, and spoke to him from the tabernacle of meeting, saying,

 a.
 Now the LORD called to Moses: The story of Leviticus picks up where Exodus left off.
-The people of Israel, the covenant descendants of Abraham, Isaac, and Jacob, were still camped at the foot of Mount Sinai, and they will remain there all through the Book of Leviticus.
+The people of Israel, the covenant descendants of Abraham, Isaac, and Jacob, were still camped at the foot of Mount Sinai.
+They remained at Sinai throughout the time period covered by the book of Leviticus.

 b.
 From the tabernacle of meeting: This indicates that the tabernacle was now completed.
 The last several chapters of Exodus described the construction of the tabernacle (Exodus 35-40).
-With the tabernacle of meeting complete, the sacrificial system could now be implemented in detail with the place of sacrifice ready.
+With the tabernacle of meeting complete, the sacrificial system could now be put into operation.

 2. (2) What to do when you bring an offering to LORD.

 a.
-When any one of you brings an offering: In the covenant God made with Israel at Mount Sinai, there were three major facets.
-The covenant included the law Israel had to obey, sacrifice to provide for breaking the law, and the choice of blessing or curse that would become the script for Israel’s history.
+When any one of you brings an offering: In the covenant God made with Israel at Mount Sinai, there were three major parts.
+The covenant included the law Israel had to obey, sacrifice to provide for breaking the law, and the choice of blessing or curse that would become Israel’s destiny throughout history.

 i.
 The sacrificial system was an essential element of the Mosaic covenant because it was impossible to live up to the requirements of the law.
 No one could perfectly obey the law, and sin had to be dealt with through sacrifice.
 Each commanded sacrifice was significant, and they all pointed toward the perfect sacrifice Jesus would offer by His crucifixion (Hebrews 7:27, 9:11-28).

 b.
-Brings an offering to the LORD: Because sacrifice was already known to Israel, these instructions to the priests are not particularly new – they are mostly a clarification of a foundation that was already known to Israel through the traditions of their fathers.
+Brings an offering to the LORD: Because sacrifice was already known to Israel, these instructions to the priests were not particularly new – they were mostly a clarification of a foundation that was already known to Israel through the traditions of their fathers.

 i.
-God had a wise timing in bringing the law of the sacrifices at this time.
-Before the Tabernacle of Meeting was built, there was no one place of sacrifice, and the procedures for sacrifice couldn’t really be codified.
-But now with the completion of the Tabernacle, Israel could bring their sacrifice to one place and follow the same procedures for each sacrifice.
+God planned wisely in bringing the law of the sacrifices at this time.
+Before the tabernacle of meeting was built, there was no one place of sacrifice, and the procedures for sacrifice couldn’t really be settled and regulated.
+But now with the completion of the tabernacle, Israel could bring their sacrifice to one place and follow the same procedures for each sacrifice.

 ii.
 The first seven chapters of Leviticus deal with personal, voluntary offerings.
-Chapters 1 through 5 are mostly instructions to the people who bring the offering, and chapters 6 and 7 are mostly instructions to the priests concerning offerings.
+Chapters one through five are mostly instructions to the people who bring the offering, and chapters six and seven are mostly instructions to the priests concerning offerings.